didiersmith/steve/chapters/a-plaything-for-the-gods.md

 ## 0. A Plaything for the Gods

-Murdoch didn't want to admit it, but Steve was really starting to piss him off.
+Murdoch didn't want to admit it, but Steve was starting to piss him off a little.
 It wasn't entirely his fault - being a slow, unambitious sluggard was literally written into his genes.
+FEDSEC's bastard test tube babies.
+They got worse every generation.

-At least he did any work at all - the average kid in his generation got tired getting out of bed in the morning.
-Still, he wished he'd work faster - time was not on their side.
+At least Steve did any work at all - the average kid in the latest generations got tired getting out of bed in the morning.
+Still, Murdoch wished he'd work faster - time was not on their side.
 At this rate, he risked losing Allen's buy-in.

 Steve had thrown a hissy fit when he'd mentioned the mind-reading requirement.
 He'd had even more of a conniption upon receiving the full playability design brief - yes, not only did they need to be able to read the AIs' minds, but they had to influence them as well.
 While Steve's gripes about "shifting requirements" were understandable, he lacked the context of how annoying it was to manage him.
 Whatever happened to the good old days when you could just cane your subordinates?